IsnTkinter/tkinter_doc/caw.rst

         :arg outlineoffset:
                 Stipple offset for the border.
 See Section 5.14, “Matching stipple patterns”.
         :arg outlinestipple:
                 Use this option to get a stippled border around the polygon.
-The option value must be a bitmap; see Section 5.7, “Bitmaps”.
+The option value must be a bitmap; Voir :ref:`bitmaps`.
         :arg smooth:
                 The default outline uses straight lines to connect the vertices; use smooth=0 to get that behavior.
 If you use smooth=1, you get a continuous spline curve.
 Moreover, if you set smooth=1, you can make any segment straight by duplicating the coordinates at each end of that segment.
         :arg splinesteps: